Buddhism in Myanmar: Buddhism in the Mon and Pyu states

-Indeed, the oldest surviving Buddhist texts in the Pāli language come from Pyu city-state of Sri Ksetra.
+The oldest surviving Buddhist texts in the Pāli language come from Pyu city-state of Sri Ksetra.
 The text, which is dated from the mid 5th to mid 6th century, is written on solid gold plaques.
 The similarity of the script used in these plates with that of the Andhra-Kuntala-Pallava region indicates that Theravada in Burma first arrived from this part of South India.

 According to Skilling the Pyu and Mon realms "were flourishing centres of Buddhist culture in their own right, on an equal footing with contemporary centres like Anuradhapura."
 These Mon-Pyu Buddhist traditions were the predominant form of Buddhism in Burma until the late 12th century when Shin Uttarajiva led the reform which imported the Sri Lankan Mahavihara school to Burma.

 From the 8th to the 12th centuries Indian Buddhist traditions increasingly spread to Southeast Asia via the Bay of Bengal trade network.
 Because of this, before the 12th century, the areas of Thailand, Myanmar, Laos, and Cambodia were influenced by the Buddhist traditions of India, some of which included the teachings of Mahāyāna Buddhism and the use of the Sanskrit language.
 In the 7th century, Yijing noted in his travels that in Southeast Asia, all major sects of Indian Buddhism flourished.

 Archaeological finds have also established the presence of Vajrayana, Mahayana and Hinduism in Burma.
 In Sri Ksetra, Pegu and other regions of ancient Burma, Brahmanical Hinduism was also a strong rival to Buddhism and was often in competition with it.
 This is attested in the Burmese historical chronicles.
 Prominent Mahayana figures such as Avalokiteśvara, Tara, Vaiśravaṇa, and Hayagriva, were included in Pyu (and later Bagan) iconography.
 Brahmanical deities such as Brahma, Vishnu, Shiva, Garuda and Lakshmi have been found, especially in Lower Burma.